 If you were to quit your job right now, could you afford to take care of your basic needs?
 Could you pay for food, shelter, clothing, and so on?
 If you are retired, what if your company suddenly stopped paying your pension?
 If you are supported by a spouse or partner, what if you left that person?

 If you would not be able to meet your basic needs, then you are not economically free.
 Your decisions on how much of your labor to sell, or to whom to sell it, or whether to stay with a partner are not free decisions so long as your ability to meet your basic needs hangs in the balance.

 A recent survey in the US asked respondents if they had enough money to pay for a $1,000 emergency.
 Over two-thirds said they did not .
 Other studies have found that about 75% of Americans over 40 are behind on saving for retirement and 31% of all non-retired adults have no savings at all .

 More people are finding themselves in these situations as the job loop is breaking down due to advances in automation (which are driven by digital technologies).
 If you cannot walk away from a bad job, or for that matter a bad partner or city, for fear of not being able to meet your basic needs, then you lack economic freedom.

 Concerns about economic freedom are by no means new.
 When the American republic was in its infancy, economic freedom seemed well within everyone's reach.
-There was plenty of land to be had (so long, of course, as you were willing to take it by force from native Americans).
+There was plenty of land to be had (so long, of course, as one was willing to take it by force from Native Americans).
 As a result, any family could make ends meet by living off the land.
-Even then, though, observers such as Thomas Jefferson and Thomas Paine understood that land would some day run out.
+Even back then, though, observers such as Thomas Jefferson and Thomas Paine understood that land would some day run out.
 They raised the specter of a time when citizens might be forced to trade labor to others in order to provide for their basic needs—when they would be economically unfree.
 [Link to Thomas Paine essay]

 We want to embrace automation, not fight it.